jaspector

 The public sources reviewed did not publish online payment instructions for permits.

-How to Schedule
+How to schedule

 • (830) 879-2367 (phone)

-Typical inspection sequence: Cotulla's code lists the following inspections: plumbing rough-in, foundation, frame/mechanical/electrical, plumbing top out, insulation and energy efficiency compliance, water and sewer lines, final inspection, swimming pool pre-gunite, swimming pool final, and sprinkler system installation inspections.
+Typical sequence: Cotulla's code lists the following inspections: plumbing rough-in, foundation, frame/mechanical/electrical, plumbing top out, insulation and energy efficiency compliance, water and sewer lines, final inspection, swimming pool pre-gunite, swimming pool final, and sprinkler system installation inspections.

-Do I need a building permit in Cotulla, TX?
+01 Do I need a building permit in Cotulla, TX?

 Cotulla has a documented city building permit program.
 The code requires permits for new residential and commercial buildings, additions, remodels over $10,000, pools, sprinkler systems, electrical work unless specifically exempt, certificates of occupancy, and related covered work under Chapter 10.

-How much does a building permit cost in Cotulla, TX?
+02 How much does a building permit cost in Cotulla, TX?

+Building permit fees in Cotulla, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $15 per inspection (for valuation up to $1,000 with inspections).
 Fees are calculated as: Valuation-based.
 For $1,001 to $50,000 valuation, the fee is $15 for the first $1,000 plus $5 for each additional $1,000 or fraction..
 Plan check fee: Up to $1,000 valuation, $0.
 For $1,001 and greater, 50% of the building permit fee..

-How do I apply for a building permit in Cotulla, TX?
+03 How do I apply for a building permit in Cotulla, TX?

-1. Confirm the parcel is inside the City of Cotulla and check zoning or any deed-restriction review issue.
+To apply for a building permit in Cotulla, TX, follow these steps: 1.
+Confirm the parcel is inside the City of Cotulla and check zoning or any deed-restriction review issue.
 The city zoning ordinance is codified online, and Section 10-148 states that building permit applications must also be submitted to the responsible architectural review and restrictions committee when applicable.
 2. Prepare the permit application package for the building codes department.
 Section 10-153 requires three sets of plans, specifications, diagrams, a valuation statement, and supporting documents.
 3. Include at minimum: plot plan, exterior elevations, electrical and plumbing plans, wall section and foundation plans, energy worksheet, engineered foundation plans for new homes or additions, and the proposed use statement.
 4. Submit the application directly to the building codes department.
 Under Section 10-148, the city may withhold the permit for up to 30 days pending written approval from the applicable restrictions committee.
 5. Pay permit and plan-check fees.
 Section 20-1 states building permit fees are valuation-based and plan check is generally 50 percent of the building permit fee for projects above $1,001 valuation.
 6. If the city approves the plans and all prerequisites are met, the permit is issued.
 7. During construction, the permit holder or contractor requests required inspections from the city building official under Section 10-279.
 8. After final approval, obtain the certificate of occupancy before occupancy.

-How long does it take to get a building permit in Cotulla, TX?
+04 How long does it take to get a building permit in Cotulla, TX?

-What work is exempt from building permits in Cotulla, TX?
+05 What work is exempt from building permits in Cotulla, TX?

-How do I schedule a building inspection in Cotulla, TX?
+06 How do I schedule a building inspection in Cotulla, TX?

-Other cities in La Salle County
+Other jurisdictions in La Salle County.

-View all La Salle County jurisdictions →
+All La Salle County jurisdictions →